Fadh1/NRIC_Gen/README.md

 ## Installation and Setup

-Move into your desired folder and clone this repository this Github.
+Move into your desired folder and clone this repository.

     git clone https://github.com/Fadh1/NRIC_Gen.git